Ruzzaki/clojure_algorithms/README.md

 # clojure_algorithms

-This repo will contain implementations my implementations of algorithms.
+This repo will contain my implementations of koans/algorithms.